dchibouti/couette_flow_with_lammps/README.md

 The repository contains the work done on computation of ***Couette flow***
 # Definition

-***Couette ﬂow*** can be described as the ﬂow of a viscous ﬂuid between two parallel walls where one of them is moving in *x* direction.
+In fluid dynamics, **Couette flow** is the flow of a viscous fluid in the space between two parallel walls, where one of them is *moving* in *x* direction.
+The relative motion of the surfaces imposes a shear stress on the fluid and induces flow.
+Depending on the definition of the term, there may also be an applied pressure gradient in the flow direction.

 In this file ***Couette ﬂow*** is described.